elvisduru/bodyjutsu/README.md

 With minimal styling and maximum features — including multiple homepage layouts, built-in social sharing and dark mode — Novela makes it easy to start publishing beautiful articles and stories with Gatsby.

-Novela is built by the team at [Narative](https://www.narative.co), and built for everyone that loves the web.
+Novela is built for everyone that loves the web.

 <div>
 <a href="https://novela.narative.co" target="_blank">